Directed by: Nimrod Antal || Produced by: Robert Rodriguez, John Davis, Elizabeth Avellan ||

 That’s all Predators does — rest on the series’ established fame and franchise iconography.
 As far as the film’s basic elements go, they’re sub par to mediocre all around.
 The special FX and predator designs are well done, but other than that, the film is lackluster and emotionally hollow.
 The entire cast, from Topher Grace’s distractingly out of place pseudo-Eric Forman to Alice Braga’s forgettable sniper to Rodriguez’s obligatory posse-representative, Danny Trejo, to Adrien “Big-Nose” Brody’s dull and uninspired lead, to even Lawrence Fishburne’s overweight guest appearance, are all bland.
 Everyone’s a cardboard cutout.
 While the original Predator placed us alongside a similar group of heavily armed soldiers in a hostile jungle, those characters were interesting and had memorable personalities.
 Predators is both devoid of personality and absolutely humorless.

 There is no comparison between these two casts.
 Even if the characters of Predators (2010) had an acceptable level of depth to them, to the point where we might care about what happens to them at the hands of their alien stalkers, I don’t see how this new cast could ever live up to the original’s commando all-star team.
 Some of the new guys, like Brody, Fishburne, and Grace, have plenty of acting ability and can put forth good performances if cast in the right roles, but none of these actors feel comfortable in this sci fi setting.
+They all stand out like sore thumbs.

 Predators fairs a bit better in its direction and cinematography.
 Antal is not entirely useless.
 With that said, much of the locations chosen for the film’s “alien jungle” setting, and they the way the environments are shot, fail to convey that effective sense of claustrophobia and the forest creeping in on our heroes, threatening to consume them.
 While McTiernan’s direction glorified the creepy vibe of being stalked by an unseen force to the forefront of his adventure, Antal seems unable to emphasize that sense of dread and paranoia any time the guns aren’t blazing.
 Predators feels woefully unfocused, unpolished, and rushed during much of its running time.
 The location-shooting in Hawaii was a poor choice for a film that sought to recreate the tone of the original ’80’s classic almost beat-for-beat, as the foliage, landscapes, and canopy feel in stark contrast with the dense jungles of southern Mexico used for the first movie.
 There is little to no tension or drama in Predators’ setting.